 To store a value or piece of information in a variable you use the

 set _______ to block.
-This allows you to select a variable and set it to a value block of your choice.
-In this case, the line sensor value on pin
+This allows you to select a variable and set it to a value or block of your choice.
+In this case, the line following sensor value connected to pin

 P1.
 We do this once in the

-on start block to get a base reading from the sensor.
+on start block to get a base reading from the sensor so that our micro:bit remembers the value of the black line.
+This calibrates the sensor for the micro:bot.
 Pressing button A while the program is running will also save the line sensor reading again.

 Analog Read Pin

 To get that base reading from the line sensor we use the

 analog read pin __ block to get an analog value (